 The deployment of the armed forces in support is funded through the normal DDPS budget.
 Overall, the cost of deploying troops at the WEF Annual Meeting is much the same as that incurred by the same battalions when on regular training.
-In previous years, the deployment of the armed forces has cost around CHF 32 million per meeting.
+Deployments in connection with the WEF Annual Meetings from 2022 to 2024 will have an annual budget of CHF 32 million.
+Deployment costs in recent years have been slightly under budget (2019: CHF 29.65m, 2020: CHF 29.74m).

 The World Economic Forum is a foundation.
-In the financial year from July 2017 to June 2018, it reported a turnover of CHF 326 million and a surplus of CHF 1.7 million, which is paid into the foundation's capital.
-In 2017 the WEF Annual Meeting generated an estimated turnover of around CHF 94 million throughout Switzerland.
+In the financial year from July 2020 to June 2021, it reported a turnover of CHF 315 million and a surplus of CHF 531,000, which is paid into the foundation's capital.

+According to a study by the University of St Gallen, the WEF Annual Meeting generated an estimated turnover of around CHF 94 million throughout Switzerland in 2017.
 About CHF 60 million of this benefited the commune of Davos.